alchemyplatform/Transaction-Lifecycle-via-SMS/README.md

       * Run `heroku create` to create your heroku app.
 Take note of the info that pops up in the terminal, especially the URL that looks like  http://xxxxxxxxx.herokuapp.com/ That's the URL for your dashboard!

+ 4. Create Twilio account / configure SMS integration

+     * If you are new to Twilio, sign up for a trial account.
+With your trial account, you'll have enough credits to power your SMS notifications!
+Once you've signed up, head over to your Console and grab your Account SID and your Auth Token.

+     * Once you have a Twilio account,  note that sending messages through Twilio requires a Twilio phone number with SMS capabilities.
+If you don’t currently own a Twilio phone number with SMS capabilities, you’ll need to buy one with your provided credits.
+After navigating to the Buy a Number page, check the 'SMS' box and click 'Search' to find/buy a number that works for you!

+  > Open the `app.py` file.
+  > Change lines  `17` and  `18` in the file to reflect your particular Twilio Account SID and Auth Token.
+  > Change line `58` in the file to reflect the Twilio phone number that you acquired previously in  `the` from field and your own phone number in the  `to` field!

+  > Open the `sniffer.py` file.
+  > Change lines  `10` and  `11` in the file to reflect your particular Twilio Account SID and Auth Token.
+  > Change the twilio message snipper in the file to reflect the Twilio phone number that you acquired previously in  `the` from field and your own phone number in the  `to` field!

  3. Add in your Alchemy API Key.

+      > Open `app.py` file.
-      > Change the Alchemy API Key in `main.py` to reflect your particular Alchemy auth token!
-We recommend that you set this key in your environment variables.
+      > Replace line `13`'s "<Alchemy Key>"with your Alchemy key!
+We recommend that you set this key in your environment variables for prod environments.

-To set the API key in Heroku's environment variables, run: `heroku config:set KEY="<YOUR ALCHEMY KEY>"`

-Don't forget to sign into your Alchemy account to use the Transfers API.
+Don't forget to sign into your Alchemy account to use the Transfers / Notify API.
 See https://docs.alchemy.com/alchemy/documentation/apis/enhanced-apis/transfers-api for more specific documentation.

 If you don’t already have an Alchemy account, [you’ll first need to create one](https://alchemy.com/?r=affiliate:ba2189be-b27d-4ce9-9d52-78ce131fdc2d).
 The free version will work fine for getting started.
 First, we create an App for our Dashboard by clicking “Create App” under the Apps dropdown menu.